South Korea Destination Guide

 South Korea is generally very safe, but be aware of the tense political situation with North Korea.
 Register with your embassy's travel advisory service for updates.
 Avoid photographing military installations or demonstrations.

 • Language: Learn basic Korean phrases.
-Many signs have English, but less so outside major cities.
+Many signs have English, but fewer so outside major cities.

 • Free WiFi: Look for "Public WiFi" networks in most public spaces.